Information on this page is for customers in

 If I already applied and received EV charging incentives, can I apply for incentives again?

-What is managed charging and Demand Response?
+What is managed charging?

-Off-peak charging allows participants to manage their own charging schedule and be incentivized for charging at times that are beneficial for their utility.
+Charging during the off-peak period charging allows participants to manage their own charging schedule and be incentivized for charging at times that are beneficial for their utility.
 The goal of off-peak charging is to have a high portion of charging take place during off-peak times when there is less demand on the electric grid.
 Off-peak charging times include any time outside of 3:00 p.m. to 9:00 p.m. on non-holiday weekdays.

 Still have questions?